-What happens once I’ve reported a medical condition to the DVLA?
+What happens once I’ve notified the DVLA of a medical condition?

-Once you’ve reported your condition to the DVLA, what happens next depends on the condition.
+Once you’ve notified your condition to the DVLA, what happens next depends on the condition.

 Generally, the DVLA will state what restrictions, if any, it will impose on your licence.

 For example, it could impose a one, two or three-year restriction.

 This relates to how often you’ll have to get re-examined for the condition to see if you're fit to drive.

 Other health conditions and driving

 This guide has only covered some of the medical conditions that can affect your ability to drive safety.

 For a full list, check out the government guide on health conditions and driving.